 Five years ago, Slovenian watersports clothing manufacturer Sandiline had the vision to launch a SUP-only brand, StandOut SUP Wear with one idea in mind, equip year-round stand up paddlers with top quality gear.
 Withing a few years, their drysuits used and recommended by some of the best paddlers in Europe, have already made a name […]

 Slovenian Kite surfer and Stand Up Paddler Spela Zupanc caught our attention with a beautiful video of one of her SUP & Sail Safari trips to neighboring Croatia.
-This was a great opportunity for us to start discovering new SUP destinations.
-Hi Spela, can you introduce yourself to our community of paddlers?
-I am Spela, […]
+This triggered a great opportunity to find out more about stand up paddling in Slovenia and Croatia, two destinations we are eager to discover on SUP!
+Stand […]